-Annette was a recipient of the Outstanding First-Year Student Advocate Award.
+Annette was a recipient of the Outstanding First-Year Student Advocate Award in February 2020.
 For more than 30 years, the award has honored college faculty, administrators, staff, and students for their outstanding work on behalf of first-year students and for the impact their efforts have on the students and culture of their institutions.
 Annette is one of just ten recipients chosen from 93 nominations from across the country to receive this distinction from the National Resource Center for The First-Year Experience & Students in Transition.
-Read the full press release about her award.

 My first advocates were my parents who did not attend college but had this expectation for their seven children, all of whom earned a college degree.
 When I went off to college after loading up my 1980 red diesel Rabbit and getting ready to drive 450 miles across the state, my dad – a dryland wheat farmer from NE Montana – offered me two pieces of advice.
 1. "Study hard;" and 2.
 "Don't pick up hitchhikers.
 You look like a dumb farm kid on your way to college."
 Well, thankfully, I succeeded on both accounts.

 Other advocates in my life include Candie Cain, Sandy Merdinger, Jim Hardwick, and Cathy Day who allowed me to support, love, and nurture students in creative ways.
-Currently, I am so blessed to work with an amazing team of advocates in the Saints Success Center at Carroll College.
-The work Shannon, Brandy, Wes and Jake do every day for students inspires me to be better.
+Currently, I am so blessed to work with an amazing team of advocates in the Saints Success Center, Residential Life, Student Activities, Student Recreation, and the Wellness Center at Carroll College.
+The work our team does every day for students inspires me to be better.